microsoft/hands-on-lab-functions/docs/workshop.md

 ![codespace-new](./assets/codespace-new.png)

-- You can also provision a beefier configuration by defining creation options and select the **Machine Type** you like :
+- You can also provision a beefier configuration by defining creation options and select the **Machine Type** you like:

 ![codespace-configure](./assets/codespace-configure.png)